mobxjs/mobx-state-tree/README.md

 | `beforeDetach`        | As soon as the node is removed from the _direct_ parent, but only if the node is _not_ destroyed.
 In other words, when `detach(node)` is used                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |
 | `beforeDestroy`       | Called before the node is destroyed, as a result of calling `destroy`, or by removing or replacing the node from the tree.
 Child destructors will fire before parents                                                                                                                                                                                                                                                                                                                                                                                                                                                                         |

-Note, except for `preProcessSnapshot`, all hooks should be defined as actions.
+Note, except for `preProcessSnapshot` and `postProcessSnapshot`, all hooks should be defined as actions.

 All hooks can be defined multiple times and can be composed automatically.